 On December 28, 1818, German chemist Carl Remigius Fresenius was born.
 Fresenius is known for his studies in analytical chemistry.
 He devised a method for systematic identification and separation of individual metal and non-metal ions, selecting the most suitable reactions from the many that were known.

-However, Carl Fresenius became most notable for his research in the field of analytical chemistry.
-He authored multiple textbooks that were known for their accuracy and became standard works in the field.
-In 1862 he founded the journal Zeitschrift für Analytische Chemie and edited it until his death.
+In the spring of 1848, following the example of Justus von Liebig, he opened his chemical laboratory in a house he had bought, which was later extended by several departments and turned into a technical academy.
+At this chemical laboratory Fresenius Wiesbaden chemistry was taught, from 1862 also pharmacy at the Pharmaceutische Lehranstalt and from 1868 agricultural chemistry and ecology.
+From 1862, Fresenius was editor of the Zeitschrift für Analytische Chemie and edited it until his death.
 The journal produced 371 volumes and all but one of them were edited or co-edited by a member of the Fresenius family.
 From 1862 to 2001, the Fresenius’ Journal of Analytical Chemistry as it was known came to an end when it became Analytical and Bioanalytical Chemistry, which is still running as of 2014.

 References and Further Reading:

-- Carl Fresenius at Carl Remugius Medical School (in German)
+- Carl Fresenius at Carl Remigius Medical School (in German)

 - Carl Fresenius at Britannica Online